MRS. RACHAEL STOCK, M Ed

 BS - Education (Health and Physical Education) - Clarks Summit University (with highest honor)

 Hailing from Mansfield, Pennsylvania, Mrs. Benjamin was previously Head Coach for Clarks Summit University's Cross Country Team.
 An avid runner, she's completed two half-marathons and one Tough Mudder competition.
 She's also backpacked 35 miles on the Appalachian Trail!
 In 2015 Mrs. Benjamin memorized the book of James.
 Her favorite Scriptures are Lamentations 3:22-24: "The Lord’s lovingkindnesses indeed never cease, / For His compassions never fail. / They are new every morning/ Great is Your faithfulness. / 'The Lord is my portion,' says my soul, / 'Therefore I have hope in Him.'"
 Mrs. Benjamin appreciates this passage because it promises fresh mercy from God for each day's appointed pain.
 "Today's mercies are not designed to carry tomorrow's burdens.
 The troubles and the mercies are appointed day by day.
 How great and gracious is our God and greatly to be praised!"
 A highly organized and encouraging teacher, Mrs. Benjamin enjoys teaching at Abington Christian Academy because the students are "extraordinarily respectful" and the faculty and staff are "pleasantly flexible."
 She also likes working in the same building as her husband, ACA Dialectic Teacher Matthew Benjamin.
-Mrs. Benjamin's greatest interests are her husband and the couple's daughter, Eve.
-The Benjamins are expecting another child this year.
+Mrs. Benjamin's greatest interests are her husband and their two daughters, Eve and Anna.

 MS. LOUISE CATOR